JappreetSingh/japp-casting-agency-app/README.md

 - Returns on success:
     A Bearer token string for that role or permission level.
 - Returns None if called with an invalid level (outside of range 1 - 3) or if an exception is encountered.
+The unit tests use this to get the tokens for each of the role levels.

+Alternatively, the user can use the tokens defined as TOKEN_LEVEL1, TOKEN_LEVEL2 and TOKEN_LEVEL3 specified in setup.sh.
+This file also sets other environment and secret variables, some of which are used by this endpoint.

 Error Codes returned by API: